23pa1a12n2-star/databricks-training/z_assignment/13-07-2026/README.md

 Welcome to my SQL practice sandbox!
 This repository serves as a hands-on log of my journey through database querying, structured to build core competencies from fundamental retrieval to complex data aggregations.

 🗺️ Core Concepts Covered
-🏗️ Phase 1: Data Retrieval Foundations.
+🏗️ Phase 1: Data Retrieval Foundations..
 The essentials of extracting and isolating specific columns and unique data subsets.

 SELECT (The Starting Point)